erincatto/box2c/docs/migration.md

 ```
 Notice there is a little magic here in Version 3.0. `b2BodyId` knows what world it comes from.
 So you do not need to provide `worldId` when destroying the body.
 Version 3.0 supports up to 128 worlds.
 This may increased or be overridden in the future.

-There is a significant behavior change with body destruction in Version 3.0.
-> Destroying a body no longer destroys the attached joints, it is up to you to destroy them.

-Shapes are still destroyed automatically.
+Shapes and joints are still destroyed automatically.
 However, `b2DestructionListener` is gone.
 This holds to the theme of fewer callbacks.
+However, you can now use
+`b2Shape_IsValid()` and `b2Joint_IsValid()`.

 ### Creating a shape
 Shape creation has been streamlined in Version 3.0. `b2Fixture` is gone.
 I feel like it was a confusing concept so I hope you don't miss it.